lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 * For example, the loss function in the last question above could perhaps be justified using notions such as query-efficiency in the sense of involving only a small amount of interaction with the teacher/domain-expert ([Supervised Clustering, NIPS Proceedings, 2010](https://papers.nips.cc/paper/4115-supervised-clustering.pdf)).
 * Do an SVD of the network data when dealing with time-series of large networks that are [tall and skinny](https://github.com/apache/spark/blob/master/examples/src/main/scala/org/apache/spark/examples/mllib/TallSkinnySVD.scala) and look at the distances between the dominant singular vectors, perhaps?

-## Interactive Visualisation for the Human-in-the-Loop
+## Interactive Visualization for the Human-in-the-Loop

 Given the crucial requirement for rich visual interactions between the algorithm and the human-in-the-loop, what are natural open-source frameworks for programmatically enriching this human-algorithm interaction via visual inspection and interrogation (such as SVDs of activations of rare anomalous events for instance).